industrial-data-space/trusted-connector-documentation/docs/_docs/getting_started.md

 ## What did just happen?

-You installed docker on your machine, downloaded and started a docker-compose definition.
-This pulled three different docker container images from a remote registry:
+You downloaded and started a docker-compose definition.
+This pulled the Trusted Connector core platform image and created a container from it.

-* Core Platform Container
-* TPM 2.0 Simulator
-* Remote Attestation Repository

 The Core Platform container is the heart of the Trusted Connector.
 It is responsible for establishing communication to other connectors, routes messages between containers and configures the Trusted Connector.
-The TPM 2.0 simulator is a software trusted platform module which is responsible for attesting the integrity of the stack.

-> In a _real_ setup, the TPM is a hardware module, but for the moment we keep it simple.